pdxiv/LuaScott/Adventure Editor Manual.md

 ##Appendix B
 Submitting your adventures for marketing considerations

-All you need to do is send a diskette with the data base(s) on it to:
+All you need to do is send a diskette with the database(s) on it to:

     THE ALTERNATE SOURCE
     1806 Ada Street